Tân Sù-tī: Baptism and Theological Training

-In 1928, Chen Su-Ti completed his studies at Tamsui Middle School.
-Chen was baptized in the Dadaocheng Presbyterian Church by Pastor Zhang Jin-Bo in 1929.
+In 1928, Tân Sù-tī completed his studies at Tamsui Middle School.
+Tân was baptized in the Dadaocheng Presbyterian Church by Pastor Zhang Jin-Bo in 1929.
 He enrolled in a four-year program at the Taipei Theological College and Seminary (now known as Taiwan Theological College and Seminary) in 1930 and studied piano under Canadian missionary Isabel Taylor.

-After graduating from the Seminary in 1934, Chen visited Japan and attended Japan Theological Seminary (later renamed Tokyo Union Theological Seminary) in April.
+After graduating from the Seminary in 1934, Tân visited Japan and attended Japan Theological Seminary (later renamed Tokyo Union Theological Seminary) in April.
 He studied composition and harmony under Professor Eizaburo Kioka at Ueno Music School (later renamed Tokyo University of the Arts), and voice and conducting under Nakada Ugo.
-Chen also made friends with other music enthusiasts, including Jiang Wen-ye.
+Tân also made friends with other music enthusiasts, including Jiang Wen-ye.

-During Chen Su-Ti studied in Japan, he attended some musical activities held by Taiwanese students, such as the "Hometown Visit Music Tour" proposed by Yang Chao-Chia at the first executive meeting of the Taiwan Association in Tokyo.
+During Tân Sù-tī studied in Japan, he attended some musical activities held by Taiwanese students, such as the "Hometown Visit Music Tour" proposed by Yang Chao-Chia at the first executive meeting of the Taiwan Association in Tokyo.
 Yang then became the leader and general organizer of the group.
 Kao Tien-Cheng served as the host for the program's introduction, while Hsiao Tsai-Hsing acted as the concert's emcee.
-Chen Su-Ti provided accompaniment, and other Taiwanese musicians, including Jiang Wen-Ye, Kao Tzu-Mei, Ke Ming-Chu, Gao Yue-Na, Lin Cheng-Mu, Lin Qiu-Jin, Lin Chin-Sheng, Weng Jung-Mao, and Li Chin-Tu, joined the event.
+Tân Sù-tī provided accompaniment, and other Taiwanese musicians, including Jiang Wen-Ye, Kao Tzu-Mei, Ke Ming-Chu, Gao Yue-Na, Lin Cheng-Mu, Lin Qiu-Jin, Lin Chin-Sheng, Weng Jung-Mao, and Li Chin-Tu, joined the event.
 The tour was conducted throughout the island.
 From August 11th to 19th, 1934, the "Hometown-visit Music Concert" was held in seven different cities, with the debut taking place in the auditorium of the Taipei Medical Professional School (later renamed National Taiwan University College of Medicine) under the administration of the Taiwan Soutokufu on the evening of August 11th.
 This large-scale music tour is the first fruitful achievement in promoting Western music in Taiwan.